-Addicts in recovery are encouraged to start each day off in a good way.
-Getting a good start to the day means getting up and having time to take a shower, get dressed, and eat breakfast as opposed to throwing something on and feeling dirty and unkept the entire day.
+First of all, addicts in recovery are encouraged to start each day off in a good way.
+Getting a good start to the day means getting up and having time to take a shower, get dressed, and eat breakfast rather than throwing something on and feeling dirty and unkept the entire day.
 It is the little things that make a difference in recovery.
 Having a home that is clean gives a person a much better feeling when coming home than walking in to a dirty disaster zone; we all have been there!

 The great news is that it is never too late to get organized.
-Organization starts with identifying the things that must get done in a day/week and then concentrating on accomplishing the tasks with time management.
+First of all, identify the things that must get done in a day/week and then concentrate on accomplishing the tasks with time management.
 Think about what you spend time doing and then make a list of what you do.
-A list may look something like this:
+A list will look something like this:

 - Personal care – sleep, personal hygiene